 As the Federal Reserve tightens interest rates at the highest level in over 20 years, it’s a good time to review your manual accounts receivable (AR) processes to seek out your unresolved cash traps.
 Even with rates on the rise, bank lending is accelerating faster than in recent years.
-It’s no surprise that rising interest rates are causing companies to evaluate their AR and cash position.
+When it comes to accounts receivable, it’s no surprise that rising interest rates are causing companies to evaluate their AR and cash position.

 In their recent earnings report, Fifth-Third Bank indicated: